otoprakman/fb_used_vehicle_ranker/README.md

 ```
 Creates a task named FB-Pipeline

-Runs at 08:30 and repeats every 6 h (edit inside creds.env if you ship that knob)
+Runs at 08:30 and repeats every 6 h (edit inside fb_pipeline_daily if you ship that knob)

 Uses the same creds.env for creds & tuning